 Fuel pumps are 2 Walbro 255's in series.
 One in-tank, and one in-line.
 The inline is boost activated at boost onset, and is unpowered the rest of the time.

 Fuel lines are Redhorse Performance hose and fittings.
-They are all -6AN all the way back to the tank.
-These are some really good hoses and fittings.
+They are all -6AN all the way back to the trunk.
+These are some really good E85 hoses and fittings.
 They have a black nylon external braid and a stainless steel under-braid.

 ER custom 3.5" diameter Speed Density intake pipe with K&N filter.